ahazem/ruby-conf-18-notes/day-1/keynote-who-and-what-we-are-leaving-behind.md

 Talks about cool things she learned about Ruby community:

-1. The Ruby community was punk rock
+- The Ruby community was punk rock:

 ![The Ruby community was puck rock](https://pbs.twimg.com/media/Dr7Ot0HU8AAp2KL.jpg) _Image courtesy of [@valeriecodes](https://twitter.com/valeriecodes/status/1062513863369752576)._

 Revolutionary, and Ruby being born out of frustration with status quo.

-2. The Ruby community valued feelings:
+- The Ruby community valued feelings:

 In a world of zeros and ones, it was okay (in fact encouraged) to show emotions and feelings.

-3. The Ruby community was friendly:
+- The Ruby community was friendly:

 MINASWAN = Matz is nice and so we are nice.